 - On-site or virtual training

-- An intro flow within an app for user onboarding
+- An intro flow within an app

-Form a customer onboarding program by following these steps.
-With a strategy in place, you’ll be set to make your customers feel valued right from the start.
+To create a positive customer onboarding experience, keep the process as organized as possible.
+With a streamlined strategy in place, you’ll be set to make your customers feel valued from the start.

 1. Decide who will own the onboarding process